Siddons, Sarah

 After she left Drury Lane in 1802 she performed at Covent Garden where she played Lady MacBeth in her farewell performance on 9 Jun 1812.
 Her last appearance was on 9 Jun 1819 as Lady Randolph in "Douglas" by John Home.

-She had seven children, but three of them died young.
-Her portrait was painted by both Gainsborough and Reynolds.
-The actors John Philip Kemble and Charles Kemble were younger brothers and Fanny Kemble was her niece.
+She had seven children with her husband, but three of them died young.
+In 1804 they separated.
+Her portrait was painted by the leading portrait painters Gainsborough (1785) and Reynolds (1784).
+Thomas Lawrence painted her at least fourteen times between 1782 and 1804 and fell in love with two of her daughters.
+The actors John Philip Kemble and Charles Kemble her were younger brothers and the the actress Fanny Kemble was her niece.

 Family